GitHubWestie/Milestone-Project-Two/README.md

 #### Play Testing

 In addition to my own play testing along the stages of development I also enlisted the help of friends and family to test the game on their own devices.
-They represent a range of ages, neuro-divergencies and disabilities.
+They represent a range of ages, neurodiversities and disabilities.
 All found the game to be an enjoyable experience and intuitive to use with no accessibility issues.

 #### Automated Testing